Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Iran’s conventional military capabilities continue to improve.
 Naval forces are adding new ships and submarines while expanding bases in the Gulf of Oman, the Persian Gulf, and the Caspian Sea.
 In addition, Iran continues to expand the breadth of its naval operations.
 Iran deploys naval ships into the Gulf of Aden and the Arabian Sea for counter-piracy operations and, in 2011 and 2012, deployed two separate groups to the Mediterranean Sea, right off the coast of Israel.

-In 2023, Iran was ranked as the 17th most powerful military in the world, while Israel was ranked 18th (Global Firepower).
+In 2023, Iran was ranked the 17th most powerful military in the world, while Israel was ranked 18th (Global Firepower).

 Infantry